JanDeDobbeleer/oh-my-posh/docs/docs/config-debug-prompt.md

 ---
-id: config-secondary-prompt
+id: config-debug-prompt
-title: Secondary prompt
+title: Debug prompt
-sidebar_label: Secondary prompt
+sidebar_label: Debug prompt
 ---

 :::info
-This feature only works in `powershell`, `zsh` and `bash` for the time being.
+This feature only works in `powershell` for the time being.
 :::

-The secondary prompt is displayed when a command text spans multiple lines.
-The default is `> `.
+The debug prompt is displayed when you debug a script from the command line or Visual Studio Code.
+The default is `[DBG]: `.

 You can use go [text/template][go-text-template] templates extended with [sprig][sprig] to enrich the text.
 Environment variables are available, just like the [`console_title_template`][console-title] functionality.

 ## Configuration

-You need to extend or create a custom theme with your secondary prompt override.
+You need to extend or create a custom theme with your debug prompt override.
 For example:

 ```json
 {